rachkat/rachkat/README.md

 ---

 ## 👋 About Me

 I’m a **data analyst** with a master’s in data analytics and a background in teaching.
-I enjoy digging into data, spotting patterns, and turning them into insights people can actually use.
+I love digging into data, spotting patterns, and turning them into insights people can actually use.
-My work is about translating complex data into **stories and solutions that matter**.
+At the core, my work is about translating complex information into **stories and solutions that drive impact**.

+My career began in education, teaching math and science, which gave me a talent for breaking down complex ideas in simple, clear ways.
+That same skill now fuels my analytics work — whether I’m explaining technical results to stakeholders or collaborating across teams.

+Outside of data, you’ll usually find me outdoors hiking or recharging through mindfulness.
+Staying active and grounded fuels my passion for balance, which I bring into both my personal life and professional work.

 ---